olimpiadi-informatica/wasm-compilers/README.md

 # wasm-compilers
-Tools to run LLVM in a WASI environment
+Build tools to run LLVM and other compilers/language servers in a WASI environment.